claudianhi/hello-world/README.md

-# hello-world
+# Hello World
-Hello World - Github exercise
+This is an introductory Github exercise designed to teach essentials like repositories, branches, commits, and pull requests.